0xPolygon/storage-delta/README.md

 ### Problematic

-When a new variable is added, but it conflicts with the existing storage.
+When a new variable is added, but conflicts with the existing storage.

 ```solidity
     uint256 a